Initialize Your Project

 Section titled “Phase 1: Project Name”Choose the name shown in the app, emails, and admin UI.

-Section titled “Phase 2: Domain Model”RED ships with a Books demo domain.
+Section titled “Phase 2: Domain Path”RED ships with an integrated Briefs + AI reference application.
 Choose one:

 Phase 3: Auth and Access